microsoft/surface-duo-compose-sdk/DragAndDrop/README.md

 2. Add dependencies to the module-level **build.gradle** file (current version may be different from what's shown here).

     ```gradle
-    implementation "com.microsoft.device.dualscreen:draganddrop:1.0.0-alpha02"
+    implementation "com.microsoft.device.dualscreen:draganddrop:1.0.0-alpha03"
     ```

-3. Also ensure the compileSdkVersion and targetSdkVersion are set to API 32 or newer in the module-level build.gradle file.
+3. Also ensure the compileSdkVersion is set to API 33 and targetSdkVersion is set to API 32 or newer in the module-level build.gradle file.

     ```gradle
     android {
-        compileSdkVersion 32
+        compileSdkVersion 33

         defaultConfig {
             targetSdkVersion 32